 704A.2.9 Automatic Fire Sprinklers.
-When a reduction of the fuel modification zone to less than 100 feet is approved, an automatic fire sprinkler system may be required, and approved by the PAHJ.
+When a reduction of the fuel modification zone to less than 100 feet is approved, an automatic fire sprinkler system may be required, and approved by the FAHJ.

-704A.3 Enhanced Fire-Resistive Construction Requirements in the Wildland/Urban Interface Area.
+704A.3 Enhanced Ignition-Resistant Construction Requirements in the Wildland/Urban Interface Area.

 704A.3.1 Where Required.
-The PAHJ/FAHJ shall require a structure to be of enhanced fire-resistive construction when it is determined that any of the following conditions apply:
+The PAHJ/FAHJ shall require a structure to be of enhanced ignition-resistant construction when it is determined that any of the following conditions apply:

-- 1. When the 100 feet fuel modification zone is reduced in accordance with Section 16.1, exception 3 of the County Fire Code. - 2.
-The development is located above a slope that will influence fire behavior, and with dense chaparral or highly combustible trees, unless it can be demonstrated that flame fronts will not impact the structure. - 3.
-When reduction of setbacks required by Section 703A are allowed by the FAHJ. - 4.
-Where there is high fuel load, such as dense chaparral or eucalyptus, unless it can be demonstrated that the flame fronts will not impact the structure.
+1. When the 100 feet fuel modification zone is reduced in accordance with Section 16.1, exception 3 of the County Fire Code.

+2. The development is located above a slope that will influence fire behavior, and with dense chaparral or highly combustible trees, unless it can be demonstrated that flame fronts will not impact the structure.

+3. When reduction of setbacks required by Section 703A are allowed by the FAHJ.

+4. Where there is high fuel load, such as dense chaparral or eucalyptus, unless it can be demonstrated that the flame fronts will not impact the structure.

+EXCEPTION: Eave construction on additions may match the existing structure provided that the addition does not exceed 50% of the existing structure or 2,500 square feet, whichever is less.
+The vents in these eaves must comply with sections 704A.2.4 and 704A.3.2 as applicable.

-Enhanced fire-resistive construction includes all items in Section 704A.2 plus the following additional requirements:
+Enhanced ignition-resistant construction includes all items in Section 704A.2 plus the following additional requirements: